Stacy Earl: Subsequent work

-In 1993, Earl released a new song, "Blood from a Stone", which was recorded for and featured in the movie Untamed Heart starring Christian Slater and Marisa Tomei.
-"Blood from a Stone" was produced by John "Jellybean" Benitez.
-Although the commercial soundtrack release did not feature the song, the song was released by RCA on cassette single (with the cover bearing the movie's official poster artwork).
-The cassette featured an additional previously unreleased Stacy Earl song called "The World Is Not a Stranger" on the B-side.
-A 1-track CD promo single of "Blood from a Stone" was shipped to radio outlets, but no CD incarnation of the song was ever released commercially.
+In 1993, Earl released a new song, "Blood from a Stone," which was recorded for and featured in the movie Untamed Heart starring Christian Slater and Marisa Tomei.
+The song was produced by John "Jellybean" Benitez.
+Although the commercial soundtrack release did not feature it, the song was released by RCA on cassette single (with the cover bearing the movie's official poster artwork).
+It featured an additional previously unreleased Stacy Earl song titled "The World Is Not a Stranger" on the B-side.
+A one-track CD promo single of "Blood from a Stone" was shipped to radio outlets, but no CD incarnation of the song was ever released commercially.

-In 2006, Earl had a cameo role in the independent film "Crazy".
+In 2006, Earl had a cameo role in the independent film Crazy.
 In one of the scenes, Earl performs the Hank Williams classic "Honky Tonk Blues" on stage.
-In 2009, Stacy Earl returned to music again and recorded two songs for the soundtrack for the movie "The Fifth Quarter": "Live and Breathe" and "When It Came to Losing You", the latter being a duet with John Truscelli.
+In 2009, Stacy Earl returned to music again and recorded two songs for the soundtrack for the movie The Fifth Quarter: "Live and Breathe" and "When It Came to Losing You," the latter being a duet with John Truscelli.
 Music videos for both can be found online.

-In 2017, she reunited with Truscelli and recorded a featured track entitled "The Devil Inside You" for the film "Don't Sleep".
+In 2017, she reunited with Truscelli and recorded a featured track titled "The Devil Inside You" for the film Don't Sleep.
 The song can be found on SoundCloud.